3.4 Game Theory

 • One player's loss equals the other's gain ("zero sum").

 • The outcome of the game is determined by each player's choice from among a fixed, finite set of moves.
-(The possible moves may be different for the two players.) .
+(The possible moves may be different for the two players.)

-• The outcome of the game is a score,called the payoff.
-A positive payoff indicates a win for Player A, a negative payoff indicates a win for Player B, and zero indicates a draw. .
+• The outcome of the game is a score, called the payoff.
+A positive payoff indicates a win for Player A, a negative payoff indicates a win for Player B, and zero indicates a draw.

-• If Player A has m moves to choose from and Player B has n, we can represent the game using a payoff matrix, the m × n matrix showing the payoff resulting from each possible pair of choices of moves.
-In the payoff matrix, Player A's strategies, or moves, are listed on the left, while Player B's strategies are listed on top.
-We think of Player A as the row player and playe B as the column player.
+• If Player A has $m$ moves to choose from and Player B has $n$, we can represent the game using a payoff matrix: the $m\timesn$ matrix showing the payoff resulting from each possible pair of choices of moves.
+In the payoff matrix, Player A's moves, are listed on the left, while Player B's moves are listed along the top.
+We call Player A the row player and Player B the column player.

 Each +1 entry indicates a win for the row player, -1 indicates a loss, and 0 indicates a tie.